Luis1Corado/Machine-learning/README.md

 ## Model for calculating bodyfat
 **[DATASET](https://www.kaggle.com/datasets/simonezappatini/body-fat-extended-dataset)** <br>

-It is a dataset containing body measurement for 436 people and the corresponding bodyfat value.
-With this dataset, I feed the data into a bayesian ridge model and a linear model for calculating the bodyfat index based on:
+It is a dataset containing body measurements for 436 people and the corresponding bodyfat value.
+With this dataset, I feed the data into a Bayesian ridge model and a linear model for calculating the bodyfat index based on:

 <ol>
     <li> Age </li>